measifalam/DotnetCore-CheatSheet/README.md

 If any of the tasks you pass to Task.WhenAll throws an exception, Task.WhenAll will also throw an exception.

 This exception will be an AggregateException, which is a type of exception that can hold multiple inner exceptions.
-Each of the inner exceptions corresponds to one of the exceptions thrown by the tasks.
+Each inner exception corresponds to one of the exceptions thrown by the tasks.

 ```csharp
 public async Task CallAPIs()